 We can look to the Ryukyu Kingdom’s role throughout the history of global trade for examples of how it helped to introduce the distilling methods that borne Ryukyu Awamori, which is widely recognized as Japan’s oldest spirit.
 (This reminds us of our very first blog entry: A Historical Look at the Alcohol Trade).

 For more on what awamori-based “snake wine” is, we present habu-shu aka habu sake.
 “Habu-shu” is a type of awamori-based liqueur that forms a liquid tomb for many habu, Okinawa’s indigenous pit viper.
 If you are wondering, the answer is yes, the business name Blue Habu is our way of recognizing, even appreciating, the significance that 3 known species of Habu have on the islands.
 We believe the habu plays a role in not only the ecosystem but also the culture and much of the local traditions.
 Like the aforementioned “snake whiskies” prevalent in Southeast Asia, habu-shu is quite popular among tourists.
 Indeed, when people hear the term “habu”, they often think about Okinawa.

 Lastly, we have the privilege of shedding some light on a new spirit called Chura Lao.
 The special project was implemented by Co-Op Okinawa in 2017 as a way to help stimulate the Laotian economy.
 The goal was to create a brand of Lao Lao that could be exported to Japan.
 Thus, helping to create stable employment and technological advances well into the future.

-The word “chura” means beautiful in Okinawan language.
-Therefore, the thought was that choosing this name for the unique brand would make a positive impact on Okinawan consumers and help peak their interest.
+The word “chura” means beautiful in the Okinawan language.
+Therefore, the thought was that choosing this name for the unique brand would make a positive impact on Okinawan consumers and help pique their interest.
 Likewise, the design printed on the brand’s label was also created to that end.